BioinfoNet/Data-mining/README.md

 # Status of open science in Kenya: Data mining

+## Background
 Goal: Data mining to discover trends in Open Science in Kenya

 In the past we had a workshop held on 9th and 10th August 2017 at the KENET training room, Jomo Kenyatta Memorial Library, the University of Nairobi for more information visit this [github page](https://bioinfonet.github.io/OpenScienceKE/).
+This is one of the projects from the [#OpenScienceKEHackathon](https://github.com/BioinfoNet/OpenScienceKEHackathon).

+Find the schedule using this link [Open Science KE hackathon](https://github.com/BioinfoNet/OpenScienceKEHackathon/blob/master/hackathonschedule.md) and find the hackathon repository here [repository](https://github.com/BioinfoNet/OpenScienceKEHackathon).
+Initial discussions about the topics that will covered in the hackathon [open discussions](https://github.com/BioinfoNet/OpenScienceKEHackathon/issues)

 ## Agenda